Mindless to mindful eating

 Tips for eating more mindfully8,9

-• Before opening the fridge or cupboard, take a breath and ask yourself how you feel.
+- Before opening the fridge or cupboard, take a breath and ask yourself how you feel.
 Are you really hungry?
 Or thirsty?
 Stressed?
 Bored?
-Think for a minute and differentiate between your needs and wants.
+Try to differentiate between your needs and wants.

-• Eat silently for five minutes, thinking about what it took to produce that meal, from the sun’s rays to the farmer to the shop to the cook.
+- Before you start eating, think about what it took to produce that meal, from the sun’s ray to the farmer to the shop to the cook.

-• Don’t try to finish the whole plate.
-If you feel full, safely keep the food leftover.
+- Don’t try to finish the whole plate.
+If you feel full, safely keep the food leftovers.
 In a restaurant, ask for ‘doggy bag’ to take-away.

 References